Why are interviews so painful?

 30-second judgements

-You can tell if someone will be a good hire within 30-seconds of an interview?
+Can you tell if someone will be a good hire within 30 seconds of an interview?
 I don’t think so.

 Amateur psychology hour